hacs11/az104/AZ104_To_Review.md

 * Import or export DNS zone files with Azure CLI and Azure Portal (least effect is CLI usually)

+## Azure Virtual Machines

+* Procedure to detach and attach disks from one vm to another

 ## Misc

 * What does the data migration assistant tool do